pkulchenko/ZeroBraneStudio/doc-configuration.md

 For example, on Mac OSX it is going to be `/Applications/ZeroBraneStudio.app/Contents/ZeroBraneStudio/cfg/user.lua`;
 you may need to right click on "ZeroBrane Studio" application and select `Show Package Contents`.

+**System-wide** packages are stored in `packages/` directory.

-Note that on Mac OSX the per-system configuration file **may be overwritten** when a new version of ZeroBrane Studio is installed to the `Applications` directory, so you may want to save it before upgrading.
+Note that on Mac OSX the per-system configuration file and packages **may be overwritten** when a new version of ZeroBrane Studio is installed to the `Applications` directory, so you may want to save them before upgrading.

 ## Per-user configuration

 **Per-user** configuration is stored in `HOME/.zbstudio/user.lua` (where `HOME` is the path specified by the `HOME` environment variable).
 You can **access this configuration file** by going to `Edit | Preferences | Settings: User` (v0.37+).

+**Per-user** packages are stored in `HOME/.zbstudio/packages/` directory.

 ## Configuration via command line